Internal Control Guidance

 Effective monitoring of internal control is one of the five components of effective internal control delineated in COSO's

 Internal Control — Integrated Framework.
 COSO has developed detailed interpretative guidance that will help organizations monitor the quality of their internal control systems.
-Learn more about guidance on monitoring.
+Learn more about